 Metropolitan areas all over the world are affected by the rise in transport needs that comes with urbanisation.
 This presents challenges in terms of congestion as well as emissions and pollution that affect both people and the environment.

 Much can be gained by reducing the number of vehicles and instead getting people to commute together.
 But to make that happen, the public transport system needs to be an attractive alternative for potential passengers, and to further reduce emissions, the system also has to consist of energy-efficient vehicles running on electricity or renewable fuels.
-Simply put, switching to low-carbon vehicles will be crucial to create a transport system that stays within the environmental boundaries of this planet.
+Simply put, switching to more sustainably powered vehicles will be crucial to create a transport system that stays within the environmental boundaries of this planet.

 Scania wants to be a frontrunner in this shift to sustainable transport.
 And we know that caring about the bigger picture means putting a lot of effort into the details.
 Over more than a century, we have accumulated a deep understanding and a knowledge base that allows us to develop buses and services that make sustainability go hand in hand with operating economy - which is needed to make sustainable transport happen on a wide scale.

-Further, it cannot be achieved through a single solution.
+Furthermore, it cannot be achieved through a single solution.
 We at Scania instead approach the challenge from all angles, offering a wide range of efficient quality products and services to meet the varying needs in urban environments.

-ELECTRIFIED AND RENEWABLY FUELLED BUSES Bus traffic in and around cities is highly complex, combining many different needs.
+ELECTRIFIED AND RENEWABLY FUELLED BUSES

+Bus traffic in and around cities is highly complex, combining many different needs.
 In inner cities, buses travel at relatively low speeds with frequent stops, and passengers often commute short distances.
 When it comes to suburbs and outer areas, the vehicles often travel at higher speeds with fewer stops, largely carrying passengers who travel longer distances.
-Taking a regional view When aiming to decarbonise a bus fleet, it is therefore crucial to have a regional view.
-Notably, most buses in metropolitan areas are not found in the inner city.
-Instead, suburban and regional traffic often account for a larger number of buses and a much larger part of fuel usage and emissions.